How Catholic Charities Helps Older Adults

 - The Neighborhoods at St. Elizabeth Rehabilitation and Nursing Center provided long-term care, skilled rehabilitative care, memory care, and pastoral care for 437 elders in a home-like environment.

-2012 marked the opening of The Green House at Stadium Place, a residence for elders, which offers a home-like environment based on the Greenhouse Model of rehabilitation, skilled nursing, and long-term care.
+- The Green House at Stadium Place, a residence for elders, which offers a home-like environment based on the Greenhouse Model of rehabilitation, skilled nursing, and long-term care.

 Catholic Charities Services for Older Adults